riccardobosio/Optimization-with-ApacheTVM/README.md

 The results of the tuning process can be found in the _logs_ folder.

+You can use _LP_autoTVM.py_ to optimize a model and compare the optimized/unoptimized execution times on the TVM runtime.
+You only need to insert the path to the .pb of the model and the path to a test image.
+Pay attention to preprocess the image in the correct way.
+Remember that the performances are on the TVM runtime!

 ## Results

 These are the results of the benchmarking of different models.
 All the models are pretrained _.onnx_ versions.